nkrishnaswami/mids-w205-hw3/README.md

 > (Bonus task) Write a python program and use NLTK to analyze the top 30 retweets of task 2.1 as positive or negative (sentiment analysis).
 This is the bonus part of the assignment.

+**Notes**: I started to do this by fetching a corpus of sentiment-classified tweets from [http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/](http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/).
+(I have omitted this from the git push due to size.).
+I had planned on incorporating ideas from  Kiritchenko et al, Sentiment Analysis of Short Informal Texts to select features: stemmed tokens, POS-tagged tokens, final hashtags,n-grams, etc.
+As a classifier, I planned to use a random forest  from `scikit-learn`.
+I did not have time to complete this activity, howerver.

 <a name='toc_2.3'></a>
 ## 2.3: Storing and Retrieving Task